FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-releasenotes.rst

 .. _firelyauth_releasenotes_3.3.0-rc3:

-Release 3.3.0-rc3, January 31st, 2024
+Release 3.3.0-rc3, February 1st, 2024
 -------------------------------------

 Configuration
 ^^^^^^^^^^^^^

 #. ``EnableLegacyFhirContext`` is added to switch the syntax of ``fhirContext`` between SoF v2.1 and v2.0.
 See :ref:`firely_auth_settings` for details.
-#. ``ClientClaims`` and ``ClientClaimPrefix`` are added to help a client to define custom claims.
+#. ``ClientClaims`` and ``ClientClaimPrefix`` are added to help a client to define custom claims in the client credential flow.
 See :ref:`firely_auth_settings` for details.

 Feature
 ^^^^^^^

 #.
 Harmonized Serilog sinks with Firely Server.
 See :ref:`configure_log_sinks` for details of all supported sinks.
 #.
-Enabled clients to add static custom claims which can be used in the client credential flow.
+Enabled clients to add static custom claims in the client credential flow.
 See :ref:`firely_auth_settings` for details.

 Fix
 ^^^